phpearth/docs/packages/image-libraries.md

----
-title: "Are there any image manipulation libraries in PHP?
-Which ones are good?"
+# Are there any image manipulation libraries in PHP?
+Which ones are good?
-updated: "October 30, 2014"
-permalink: "/faq/image-manipulation-libraries-php/"
----

 Resources and image libraries: